About Paul @paulsolman

 Paul’s Recent Stories

 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Friday's query: Three questions today, one answer.
-Name: James Tracey Question: On a recent…
+Here's today's query: Name: Jose Question: In Virginia we have a non-judicial foreclosure process.
+The…

 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Thursday's query: Name: Ben Roman Question: I am having a problem with trying to…
+Here's today's query: Name: Toby Hanna Question: I purchased a house in 2006.
+A year…